isabella232/limitless-flows-blueprint/blueprint/index.md

 ##### **Enter The Loop:**
 After successfully submitting the customer question to Limitless, the ‘Limitless Expert’ flow prepares to enter a loop.
 The Loop itself performs two functions:

-1. To monitor the customer side of the conversation - detecting and submitting additional Customer dialogues to Limitless.
+1. Monitor the customer side of the conversation - detecting and submitting additional Customer dialogues to Limitless.
-1. To monitor the Limitless side of the conversation - detecting and displaying Expert dialogues to the Customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform, and taking appropriate action based on these statuses.
+1. Monitor the Limitless side of the conversation - detecting and displaying Expert dialogues to the Customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform, and taking appropriate action based on these statuses.

 By default, the Loop will execute 90 times with a wait time of 8 seconds.
 These values can be changed to adjust the customer experience in different messaging channels and scenarios - consider changing these values only in consultation with the Limitless Team.

-To prepare for entering the loop, the flow does the following:
+The flow does the following to prepare for entering the loop:

-1. Attaches the Limitless Message ID to the Conversation - This is used to signify that a conversation is ‘with Limitless’ and this association is removed later in the flow when the Limitless portion of the conversation is over.
+1. Attaches the Limitless Message ID to the Conversation - This is used to signify a conversation is ‘with Limitless’ and this association is removed later in the flow when the Limitless portion of the conversation is over.
-1. Sets the Customer Message Count to 1, signifying that the question has been submitted to Limitless.
+1. Sets the Customer Message Count to 1, signifying the question has been submitted to Limitless.
 This value is used within the loop to decide if additional customer dialogues need to be sent to Limitless.

 ![](images/008.png)
 ##### **The Loop**